The Law School Admissions Test, also known as the LSAT, predicts future lawyers’ success in law school.

 A great LSAT score is one of the most valued markers in any law school application, so it’s important to fully understand the exam and how to prepare for it.

 Summary: Review everything you need to know about the LSAT.
-If you want to begin studying, check out the best LSAT prep courses.
+If you want to begin studying, use a best LSAT prep course.

 What is the LSAT?

 The LSAT is a standardized test taken by anyone who wishes to apply to law school.

 While some schools may accept other tests, the LSAT is the gold standard when it comes to law school applications, and anyone planning on going to law school should consider taking it.